zenorocha/zenorocha.com/articles/quality.md

   </figure>
 </div>

-Knowing how frustrating that process can be, some startups find a creative to reach more candidates and cut through the noise.
+Knowing how frustrating that process can be, some startups find a creative approach to reach more candidates and cut through the noise.
 [Plaid](https://plaid.com), for example, continues to attract great engineering talent with its unique approach to recruiting.
 They have an API-first product, so they lean on that narrative and showcase their culture by allowing engineers to apply by API.

 ## engineering that works vs. engineering that inspire